 After completing an MA in Documentary Research at University of the Arts London, Jenny worked as a researcher, coordinator and assistant producer for factual television and documentary films.
 She moved into the world of film festivals and event production in 2008 at the Branchage Film Festival, as well as producing several short promos and trailers, before joining DocHouse as producer in 2012.

-After graduating from Kings College London Jodie spent several years as Assistant Editor at Wallflower Press, while also assisting, marketing and coordinating many of the company’s various initiatives.
+After graduating from Kings College London Jodie spent several years as Assistant Editor at Wallflower Press, while also assisting on and coordinating many of the company’s various initiatives.
 Having written extensively on itinerant cinema Jodie set up Free Reel in 2009, a project that strives to deliver film activities to those who couldn't normally access such pursuits in the UK, West Bank and Romania.
 Jodie joined the DocHouse team in 2012 and in her role as Assistant Producer is responsible for research, print traffic, education and archive material.

 The Bertha Foundation Statement

 The Bertha Foundation believes that bright ideas, combined with resources and strong leadership, can create profound social impact.
 We believe in the power of social activism to generate social, political, economic and environmental change.
 We believe in passionate individuals and projects that can effect change on a local or global scale.
 We hope those touched by The Bertha Foundation will in turn be inspired and motivated to create meaningful opportunities for others.

 Nick Broomfield Filmmaker